The community fix dataset

 1,317 brand+material combinations are currently in the database.
 Coverage is highest for PLA (194 brands), PETG (164 brands), and ABS (131 brands).

-Photo Diagnosis- visual failure identification (Pro)
+Photo Diagnosis- visual failure detection (Pro)

 What we don't claim